ahmednasser111/fullstack-todo-list/README.md

 - **Add a Todo**: Click on the floating "+" button to create a new todo item.
 - **Edit a Todo**: Click on a todo item to edit its content.
 - **Delete a Todo**: Use the delete button next to each todo to remove it.
-- **Mark as Completed**: Toggle the checkbox of a todo item to mark it as completed.

 ## Contributing